 FDA Approves Tradjenta (linagliptin) for Treatment of Type 2 Diabetes

-U.S. Food and Drug Administration has approved Tradjenta (linagliptin) tablets a prescription medication used along with diet and exercise to lower blood sugar in adults with type 2 diabetes.
+Synopsis: U.S. Food and Drug Administration has approved Tradjenta (linagliptin) tablets a prescription medication used along with diet and exercise to lower blood sugar in adults with type 2 diabetes.
+First DPP4 inhibitor approved at one dosage strength; no dose adjustment recommended for patients with type 2 diabetes who have kidney or liver impairment.

 Main DigestFirst DPP4 inhibitor approved at one dosage strength; no dose adjustment recommended for patients with type 2 diabetes who have kidney or liver impairment.